Asset Vantage

 Platform Accounting Core Asset Classes Supported Reporting Depth Control Orientation Ideal Environment

-Asset Vantage Ledger-native unified architecture Public markets, private equity, hedge funds, real estate, and direct property Consolidated financial statements tied to accounting Integrated financial and investment control Single-family and multi-family offices requiring unified oversight
+Asset Vantage Ledger-native unified architecture Public markets, private equity, hedge funds, real estate, direct property Consolidated financial statements tied to accounting Integrated financial and investment control Single-family and multi-family offices requiring unified oversight

-Addepar External accounting dependency Broad multi-asset, including alternatives Advanced aggregation and analytics reporting Portfolio analytics with external ledger coordination Institutional investors and wealth firms
+Addepar External accounting dependency Broad multi-asset including alternatives Advanced aggregation and analytics reporting Portfolio analytics with external ledger coordination Institutional investors and wealth firms

 Black Diamond Limited native accounting Primarily market-traded assets Advisor-focused performance reporting Client reporting orientation Advisor-led wealth management businesses